 Using the foundation of acupuncture, acupressure, which is also a form of Chinese medicine, is a more gentle and convenient way to stimulate the same points using physical touch instead of needles.

-Chinese practitioners believe that illness is caused by internal (emotional), external (weather), or many other factors.
+Chinese practitioners believe that illness is caused by internal (mental, emotional, and dietary factors), external (weather and environmental stressors), or many other factors.
 Many changes affect the body regularly and disrupt the flow of qi.
-Chinese medical philosophy sets out to rectify this balance and creates harmony within the body by inducing the specific acupressure points for increasing immunity.
+Chinese medical philosophy sets out to rectify this balance and creates harmony within the body by stimulating specific acupressure points for increasing immunity.

-Acupressure is a safe and effective natural therapy used to ease the symptoms of any specific health condition.
+Acupressure is a safe and effective natural therapy used to ease the symptoms of many health conditions.
 Unlike conventional medicine, this therapeutic process does not require the use of any invasive procedures.
 A trained practitioner applies pressure to specific points on the body using their thumbs and fingers.

 It is ideal these days to learn about the right acupressure points for immune system support and try acupressure to witness the amazing benefits it has in store for you and your family.